Varnapakittu

-Varnapakittu is a 1997 Indian Malayalam-language drama film directed by I. V. Sasi and written by Babu Janardhanan from a story by Jokuttan.
-The film features Mohanlal and Meena in lead roles, with Divya Unni, Dileep, Madhu, Jagadish, Rajan P. Dev, and M. G. Soman in supporting roles.
-The movie was a commercial success.
+Varnapakittu is a 1997 Indian Malayalam-language Romantic Action Thriller directed by I. V. Sasi and written by Babu Janardhanan from a story by Jokuttan.
+The film features Mohanlal and Meena in lead roles along with Divya Unni, Madhu, Jagadish, Dileep, Rajan P. Dev, and M. G. Soman in supporting roles.
+The movie was a Superhit in boxoffice.

 Plot

 Sunny Palamattam is a successful businessman in Singapore.
 He enjoys a flamboyant life with his girlfriend Sandra Valookaran.
 His business rival, Mohammad Ali, was a partner who left after he was found embezzling company funds.

 Sunny discloses his past to Sandra: his family was happy until Pappan framed Sunny's father, Ittichan, in a fraud case.
 Shortly after, Ittichan died of a heart attack, and Sunny's engagement with fiancée, Nancy, was called off.
 Sunny fled to Mumbai and then to Singapore with Kuruvilla's help.

-Later, Sunny learns that Sandra is actually a call girl hired by Mohammad Ali, to spy on Sunny and foil his business plans.
+Later, Sunny learns that Sandra is actually a call girl hired by Mohammad Ali to spy on Sunny and foil his business plans.
 To fulfill his marriage commitment to his family, he and Sandra pretend they are still engaged when they go to visit Sunny's family in Kerala.
-In his hometown, he meets the old enemies who falsely accused his father of theft and thus, ruined the family's reputation.
+In his hometown, he meets the old enemies who falsely accused his father of theft and thus ruined the family's reputation.

 Sunny plans to take revenge on Pappan, Tonychen, and company, aided by Paily.
-In the meantime, he meets Nancy who is now married to Paulachen, Tonychen's younger brother.
+In the meantime, he meets Nancy, who is now married to Paulachen, Tonychen's younger brother.
 When Tony tries to sexually assault Nancy, Paulachan is humiliated and commits suicide.

 Mohammad Ali arrives with a gang from Singapore to reveal Sunny's "false marriage" ploy in an attempt to destroy him.
 Sunny pleads with Mohammad Ali to forget everything so that he can live a happy life and offers all his assets to Mohammad Ali.
-Mohammad Ali has a change of heart and leaves Sunny and his family alone (lol).
+Mohammad Ali has a change of heart and leaves Sunny and his family alone.
 In the end, Sunny and Sandra appear with a happy family.